cs1302uga/cs1302-ce24/README.md

       pushed onto the call stack or in the reverse order?
 Please write "in order" or "reverse order".

    1. There are 8 depictions (i.e., 1 -- 8) of the call stack in the diagrams provided
       earlier for `factorial(3)`.
-Which depiction matches up with the program output if line of output containing `java.lang.Thread.dumpStack` is ignored?
+Which depiction best matches up with the program output if the Maven-related lines and the line of output containing `java.lang.Thread.dumpStack` is ignored?

    1. In the diagrams provided earlier for `factorial(3)`, we labeled one frame as the "calling method".
 What is the name of the calling method based on the program